 “Pharmacists are being called upon to play a larger role in Canadians’ health care,” says Anastasia Shiamptanis, the College’s Registrar.
 “That’s certainly the case here in New Brunswick.
 As our role evolves, it’s a growing view among regulators that consumer incentives for prescriptions and pharmacy services are unethical for the profession and are a conflict of interest.
 In fact, the vast majority of Canadians do not currently receive consumer rewards on prescriptions and pharmacy services for these very reasons.
 Patients are free to choose any pharmacy, of course, but this decision should be based on quality of care.”

 “This change has been discussed for a long time,” says Adele Wallace, President of the New Brunswick College of Pharmacists.
 “The College must provide a regulatory environment where decisions about patient health care are based solely on the patient’s health with no other real or perceived conflict of interest.
 I’m very pleased that the New Brunswick College of Pharmacists is ensuring that patients will no longer be potentially influenced by incentives and rewards in choosing their pharmacy.
-Rewards should not be a factor in a patient’s decision in choosing a primary health care provider such a pharmacist.”
+Rewards should not be a factor in a patient’s decision in choosing a primary health care provider such as a pharmacist.”